vyshnav-suresh/xopenchat.ai/README.md

-EchoChat
+X Open Chat

 🚀 Overview

-EchoChat is an AI-powered conversational assistant built using Next.js and OpenRouter API.
+X Open Chat is an AI-powered conversational assistant built using Next.js and OpenRouter API.
 It provides real-time chat capabilities with a sleek, user-friendly interface, making AI interactions seamless and efficient.

 🛠 Tech Stack